enlevo/posters/README.md

 # enlevo's posters 🌄

 This is the collection of our event poster project files.
-It's just for archival versions but it can be interesting to anyone that finds it cool!
+It's just for archival/historical reasons but it can be interesting to anyone that finds it cool!

 ### Do I need to install anything? 🧱